Henry Augustine Tayloe: St. Andrew's Episcopal Church

-St. Andrew's Episcopal Church (1853), in Prairieville, Alabama, is a small Carpenter Gothic-style church built by enslaved people held by H.A.
-Tayloe of Gallion, Alabama.
+St. Andrew's Episcopal Church (1853), in Prairieville, Alabama, is a small Carpenter Gothic-style church with carpentry work completed by Peter Lee and Joe Glasgow, enslaved people held by H.A.
+Tayloe of Gallion, Alabama, who also helped build Waldwic.
 He served as Secretary of the Alabama Diocesan Episcopal Convention.
 The exterior of the church features wooden buttresses.
 It appears to have been built from a design in the book Rural Architecture, by architect Richard Upjohn.